rtuomas/GameEnvironment/README.md

 Jenkins is used for integration and testing.
 Jenkins can be accessed here: http://10.114.32.61:8080/ (Metropolia VPN and credentials required)

 To easy install:
-1. Clone this repository to Maven supported IDE:een.
+1. Clone this repository to Maven supported IDE.
 2. Run Main.java (or View.java)